2000 – 2010

 2007

-Megacity campaigns accelerated in Russia due to political instability.
+Mega City Campaigns accelerated in Russia due to political instability.
 High-impact campaigns in Ukraine and Kyrgyzstan reach 40 million people with the gospel message.
 The largest billboard to display the campaign message in Ukraine was located on the busiest commuter route in downtown Kyiv.

-Kyiv, a historic mega city campaign
+Kyiv, a historic Mega City Campaign

 The testimony of police Lieutenant-colonel Vasili Peregenets triggered a reaction from the Ministry of the Interior and the President of Ukraine.